-Mr. Wilson's concert work includes performances of the Bach Christmas Oratorio, Vivaldi Dixit Dominus, CPE Bach Magnificat, Handel Israel in Egypt, Handel Messiah, Handel Judas Maccabeaus, Mozart Requiem, Mozart Mass in c minor, Mozart Coronation Mass, Haydn Mass in the Time of War, Mendelssohn Elijah, Beethoven Choral Fantasy, Puccini Messa di Gloria, Finzi Intimations of Immortality, the premier of Gwyneth Walkers' Come Life, Shaker Life, Schubert Mass in B-flat, Schubert Mass in E-flat, and Saint-Saëns Christmas Oratorio.
-He has sung with the Boston Classical Orchestra, New Bedford Symphony, the Salisbury Singers of Worcester, the Arlington Philharmonic, the Concord Chorus and Orchestra, the Manchester Chorale and Orchestra, the Master Singers of Worcester, the Assabet Valley Mastersingers, the Oratorio Choir of New Haven and the Concert Singers of Greater Lynn.
+Mr. Wilson's concert work includes performances of the Bach Christmas Oratorio, Vivaldi Dixit Dominus, CPE Bach Magnificat, Handel Israel in Egypt, Handel Messiah, Handel Judas Maccabeaus, Mozart Requiem, Mozart Mass in c minor, Mozart Coronation Mass, Haydn Mass in the Time of War, Beethoven Mass in C, Mendelssohn Elijah, Beethoven Choral Fantasy, Puccini Messa di Gloria, Finzi Intimations of Immortality, the premier of Gwyneth Walkers' Come Life, Shaker Life, Schubert Mass in B-flat, Schubert Mass in E-flat, and Saint-Saëns Christmas Oratorio.
+He has sung with the Boston Classical Orchestra, New Bedford Symphony, the Salisbury Singers of Worcester, the Arlington Philharmonic, the Concord Chorus and Orchestra, the Manchester Chorale and Orchestra, the Master Singers of Worcester, the Assabet Valley Mastersingers, the Oratorio Choir of New Haven, Concert Singers of Greater Lynn and the Worcester Chorus.

-Mr. Wilson is the Executive Director of A Worcester Schubertiad.
-Along with Artistic Director Malcolm Halliday, they have presented an annual concert celebrating the vocal and chamber music of Franz Schubert and his contemporaries for the past four years.
+Mr. Wilson is the Executive Director of Worcester Schubertiade.
+Along with Artistic Director Sondra Kelly, they have presented an annual concert celebrating the vocal and chamber music of Franz Schubert and his contemporaries for the past seven years.
 He has done extensive recital performing with pianist Malcolm Halliday through the Northeast and internationally.
 The programs range from the lieder of Schubert and Schumann to songs of Quilter, Bridge, DuParc and many other composers.

 Mr. Wilson released his first CD, "Stanley Wilson Sings Cole Porter" with pianist/arranger Ben Cook for the Boston Pops.
 His second CD, "Art Songs of the British Romantics" with pianist Malcolm Halliday was released in 2011, and Schumann's Dichterliebe, op.
 48 and Leiderkreis, op.
 39 was released the beginning of this year also with Mr. Halliday.